Mourners gather for funeral of Andrew Brown Jr. - WTMJ

 Associated Press

 ELIZABETH CITY, N.C.
-(AP) — Mourners were gathering Monday for the funeral of Andrew Brown Jr., a Black man shot and killed by deputies in North Carolina, with eulogists planning to celebrate his legacy and reflect on his life.
+(AP) — Mourners gathered Monday for the funeral of Andrew Brown Jr., a Black man shot and killed by deputies in North Carolina, with attorneys for the family calling for justice at the outset of the service.

-The invitation-only service at noon in a church in Elizabeth City follows public viewings that drew scores of people the previous day.
-The Rev. Al Sharpton is to deliver the eulogy, and other speakers include Brown’s relatives as well as civil rights attorney Ben Crump, who is representing Brown’s family, and the Rev. William Barber II, leader of the Poor People’s campaign.
+The invitation-only service in a church in Elizabeth City followed public viewings that drew scores of people the previous day.
+The Rev. Al Sharpton was to deliver the eulogy, and other speakers included Brown’s relatives as well as civil rights attorney Ben Crump, who is representing Brown’s family.

-Ahead of Monday’s service, funeral home workers brought floral arrangements into the church.
+Calling Brown’s death an “unjustifiable, reckless shooting,” Crump told mourners the legal team would continue fighting for justice and transparency, including the release of deputy body camera footage of the shooting.

+“We are here to make this plea for justice because Andrew was killed unjustifiably, as many Black men in America have been killed: shot in the back.
+Shot, going away from the police.
+And because Andrew cannot make the plea for justice.
+It is up to us to make the plea for justice,” Crump said.

+A long line of mourners filed into the church, many wearing white T-shirts with Brown’s image and the words, “Say his name.”
 In the lobby, a wreath of red and white flowers with a ribbon bearing the message, “Rest in Peace Drew,” referring to Brown’s nickname, stood next to a tapestry with images of him.
+As the service started, an ensemble sang songs of praise including, “You’re the Lifter,” while some mourners stood and clapped.

 Brown, 42, was shot and killed on April 21 by deputies attempting to serve drug-related search and arrest warrants, sparking days of protests in the city in rural northeastern North Carolina.
 An independent autopsy commissioned by his family said that he was shot five times, including once in the back of the head.